A Trombetta motion (“T-motion”) is a legal motion that a criminal defense attorney will file with the court when:

 - “Do you wish to provide an additional sample?”
 (At this point, the defendant can elect to give a blood or urine sample as well.)

 Many DUI defendants opt to provide a breath test rather than a blood test since it is less invasive.
-Though this makes it difficult for defendants to later contest the breathalyzer results since police do not save the breathalyzer sample; in other words, police destroy the breath sample as evidence.
+However, this makes it difficult to later contest your breathalyzer results since police do not save your breathalyzer sample; in other words, police destroy your breath sample as evidence.

-Therefore, the purpose of Trombetta advisements is to inform DUI defendants that their breath samples are destroyed and to give them an opportunity to provide a blood or urine sample, which is saved and can therefore be retested.6
+Therefore, the purpose of Trombetta advisements is to inform you that your breath samples are destroyed and to give you an opportunity to provide a blood or urine sample, which is saved and can therefore be retested.6

 Legal References: